SiwakornPhimpanit/SiwakornPhimpanit/README.md

 🌍 Based in Kalasin, Thailand

-💻 Passionate about Frontend Development, Backend Development
+💻 Passionate about Frontend Development and Backend Development

 🎓 Bachelor's Degree in Computer Engineering
 Kalasin University